stickgrinder/fontawesome-in-markdown/README.md

 ### How to use

-Include FontAwesome v6.6 CSS/assets to your DOM, then add `fontawesome_in_markdown` to your Markdown:
+Include FontAwesome (any valid version) CSS/assets to your DOM, then add `fontawesome_in_markdown` to your Markdown:

 ```python
 from markdown import Markdown